A foodie’s guide to Cornwall

 This is, in our opinion, the only ice cream shop you need to know about in Cornwall.
 They serve vanilla gelato from the most enormous tubs you’ll ever see.
 You can find their unassuming little shop in Newlyn near Penzance, and they are only open in the summer season.

 For lunch and dinner

 If you’re looking for amazing coffee and delicious natural wine then you’re in for a treat.
 This newly opened coffee shop come wine bar in Newlyn is great for sociable lunches and dinners.
 The shop has a real focus on low intervention wines, single origin coffee, craft beer and artisan spirits.
 There’s also a fabulous tapas styled menu.
 We picked up cloudy Prosecco to drink on the beach with chips at sunset.

 This is a wonderful little market garden growing incredible vegetables, run and farmed single-handedly by my friend, Meg.
 She’s at the farmers’ market in Crantock every Saturday and does veg boxes if you are local or staying for a few nights.
 Look out for occasional supper clubs too.

 To many people, this is Cornwall’s best kept secret.
-The Hidden Hut is found tucked away along the coast path near Portscatho on the remote Roseland Peninsula.
+The Hidden Hut serves some of the best food in Cornwall and is found tucked away along the coast path near Portscatho on the remote Roseland Peninsula.
 In the day, fresh seasonal lunches are served from the outdoor beach kitchen.
 On summer evenings, the hut hosts open-air feast nights right on the beach.
 Everyone sits around long trestle tables, and like a big family picnic – you bring all the cutlery and drinks, whilst they provide the food and fire.